Simian-Web-Apps/simian-workshop/readme.md

 * Git

-    (Optional) For cloning the workshop files from a Git repo and for pushing Simian GUI web apps to a deployment server.
+    (Optional) For cloning the workshop files from the Git repo and for pushing Simian GUI web apps to a deployment server.

     If interaction with the repository is not possible, the workshop files are provided in a .zip file.